sullivant/csvinfo/README.md

 ### TODO
 - [X] Use the crate "clap" as a way to pass CLI parameters
-- [ ] Allow for any single char passed as parameter
+- [X] Allow for any single char passed as parameter
 - [ ] Add more "metadata" to the output; instead of all the fields, maybe bucket them into sizes? ( wide files look odd in the results )
 - [ ] Display info about the field contents - which are always numeric?
-Which have no emptys?
+Which have no empty vals?